Where to find the best afternoon tea with kids in London (2024)

 Vegan and gluten-free versions are also available.

-For parents there are specially created cocktails including a Dino Sour and a T-Rex Mex as well as their own delicious afternoon tea treats.
+For parents there are specially created cocktails including a Dino Sour and a T-Rex Mex alongside their own delicious afternoon tea treats.

 Cost: £54.50 for adults, £37.50 for children